Farmers Market

 We bundled up all this new inspiration from both farmers markets in Chania and Lebanon and took these ideas back home to carry on the traditions and spirit of the Creten Laiki and Lebanese Souks.

-It’s a radical act having a market stall, its a way of supporting yourself and really flipping the bird at large corporations who are trying to drown out little businesses.
-Being part of the Fremantle community, creating your food from scratch and with heart, holding your culture and family traditions close and sharing it with the wider community is a rare and special service and one I am immensely proud of in our Lebanese food stall.
+It’s a radical act having a market stall, it’s a way of supporting yourself and really flipping the bird at large corporations who are trying to drown out small businesses.
+Being part of the Fremantle community, creating our food from scratch and with heart, holding culture and family traditions close and sharing it with the wider community is a rare and special service and one we are immensely proud of at our food stall.
 Being held by the farmers market is special and an example of communities taking control over their lives -

 “Voting with their dollars and their feet to support local artisans and local agriculture.”